Chimney sweep

-A chimney sweep is a person who clears soot and creosote from chimneys.
+A chimney sweep is a person who inspects then clears soot and creosote from chimneys.
 The chimney uses the pressure difference caused by a hot column of gas to create a draught and draw air over the hot coals or wood enabling continued combustion.
 Chimneys may be straight or contain many changes of direction.
 During normal operation, a layer of creosote builds up on the inside of the chimney, restricting the flow.
-The creosote can also catch fire, setting the chimney (and potentially the entire building) alight.
+The creosote can also catch fire, setting the chimney alight (and potentially the entire building).
 The chimney must be swept to remove the soot.

 In Great Britain, master sweeps took apprentices, typically workhouse or orphan boys, and trained them to climb chimneys.
 In the German States, master sweeps belonged to trade guilds and did not use climbing boys.
-In Italy, Belgium, and France climbing boys were used.
+In Italy, Belgium, and France, climbing boys were used.

-The occupation requires some dexterity, and carries health risks.
+The occupation requires some dexterity and carries health risks.

 History

-The Tudors in England had established the risk of chimneys and an ordnance was created in 1582 both controlling materials (brick and stone rather than plastered timber) and requiring chimneys to be swept four times per year to prevent the build-up of soot (which is highly flammable).
-Any chimney fire could be fined 3 shillings and 4 pence.
+The Tudors in England had established the risk of chimneys and an ordinance was created in 1582 both controlling materials (brick and stone rather than plastered timber) and requiring chimneys to be swept four times per year to prevent the build-up of soot (which is highly flammable).
+Any chimney fire could result in the owner being fined 3 shillings and 4 pence.

-With the increased urban population that came with the age of industrialisation, the number of houses with chimneys grew apace and the services of the chimney sweep became much sought-after.
+With the increased urban population that came with the age of industrialisation, the number of houses with chimneys grew apace and the services of the chimney sweep became much sought after.